ravi6/MTS/README.md

               The selection criterion (win/trial ratio)  can be furher refined (UTC) add bias towards children who are less visted.
 This is done by augmenting the win/trial ratio with a function that adds bias based on the ratio of current node trials to the parent node trials.
+              That function is Alpha*sqrt( ln(Np) / Ni ). where Np and Ni are parent and child node trial counts respectively.
+              Alpha is an empirical constant.
+When Np is very large relative to Ni and Alpha is not zero the bias increases to allow selection of neglected child.
+But when the are of similar magnitude the correction becomes relatively small.
+(We assume
+              Alpaha is of the order of 1.
+(It has been suggested that Alpha is theoretically 1.4.
+Rationale is not yet explored.

               Repeat the process.
 Simulation and propagation loop can be nested in the overall loop.